Green Boots: History

-The first recorded video footage of Green Boots was filmed by British film-maker and climber Matt Dickinson in May, 1996.
-The footage can be viewed at minute mark 42:45 in "Summit Fever Brian Blessed Documentary" (1996).
+The first recorded video footage of Green Boots was filmed by British filmmaker and climber Matt Dickinson in May 1996.
+The footage was included in the Brian Blessed documentary Summit Fever.
+The film's narration describes the unidentified climber as from India.

+Over time, the corpse became known as a landmark on the north route.
+In 2006, British mountaineer David Sharp was found in a hypothermic state in Green Boots' Cave by climber Mark Inglis and his party.
+Inglis continued his ascent after radioing for advice on how to help Sharp, which he could not provide.
+Sharp died of extreme cold some hours later.
+Approximately three dozen other climbers would have passed by the dying man that day; it has been suggested that those who noticed him mistook Sharp for Green Boots and, therefore, paid little attention.

-Over time, the corpse became known both as a landmark on the north route and for its association with the death of David Sharp.
-In 2014, Green Boots was moved to a less conspicuous location by members of a Chinese expedition.
+In 2014, Green Boots was moved to a less conspicuous location by members of a Chinese expedition—likely by the China Tibet Mountaineering Association, which manages the north side of Everest.

 Possible identities

 Tsewang Paljor

-Green Boots is commonly believed to be Indian climber Tsewang Paljor, who was wearing green Koflach boots on the day he and two others in his party attempted to summit in 1996, although it is possible the body may instead have been that of his team member Dorje Morup.
-Eight climbers died in the Everest disaster of 1996: five climbers from the Adventure Consultants and Mountain Madness expeditions on the southeast route, and three fatalities on the northeast route.
-The climbers on the northeast route were from the Indo-Tibetan Border Police (ITBP) expedition from India.
-The expedition was led by Commandant Mohinder Singh and was the first Indian ascent of Everest from the east side.
+Eight climbers died in the Everest disaster of 1996: five climbers from the Adventure Consultants and Mountain Madness expeditions on the southeast route, and three fatalities among the Indo-Tibetan Border Police (ITBP) expedition from India who perished on the northeast route.
+Green Boots is commonly believed to be Indian ITBP climber Tsewang Paljor, who was wearing green Koflach boots on the day he and two others in his party attempted to summit.
+The ITBP was led by Commandant Mohinder Singh and was the first Indian ascent of Everest from the east side.

-On 10 May 1996, Subedar Tsewang Smanla, Lance Naik Dorje Morup, and Head Constable Tsewang Paljor were caught in a blizzard, just short of the summit.
+On 10 May 1996, Subedar Tsewang Smanla, Lance Naik Dorje Morup, and Head Constable Tsewang Paljor were caught in a blizzard just short of the summit.
 While three of the six-member team turned back down, Smanla, Morup, and Paljor decided to go for the summit.
 At around 15:45 Nepal Time, the three climbers radioed to their expedition leader that they had arrived at the top.
 They left an offering of prayer flags, khatas, and pitons.
-Here, the leader Smanla decided to spend extra time for religious ceremonies and instructed the other two to move down.
+Here, the leader, Smanla, decided to spend extra time on religious ceremonies and instructed the other two to move down.

 There was no radio contact after that.
 Back at the camps below, team members saw two headlamps moving slightly above the Second Step, at 8570 m.
-None of the three managed to come back to high camp at 8300 m.
+None of the three returned to high camp at 8300 m.